gabrielfeo/develocity-api-kotlin/README.md

 ## Optional setup

 Creating a custom [`Config`][8] allows you to change library settings via code instead of environment variables.
-It also lets you share resource between the library's `OkHttpClient` and your own.
+It also lets you share resources between the library's `OkHttpClient` and your own.
 For example:

 ```kotlin